zdharma-continuum/zinit/docs/INTRODUCTION.md

 ## Some Ice-Modifiers

-The command `zinit ice` provides Ice-modifiers for single next command (see the README subsection [**ice-modifiers**](https://github.com/zdharma/zinit#ice-modifiers)).
+The command `zinit ice` provides ice-modifiers for single next command (see the README subsection [**ice-modifiers**](https://github.com/zdharma/zinit#ice-modifiers)).
 The logic is that "ice" is something something that’s added (e.g. to a drink or a coffee) – and in the Zinit sense this means that ice is a modifier added to the next Zinit command, and also something that melts (so it doesn’t last long) – and in the Zinit use it means that the modifier lasts for only single next Zinit command.
-Using one other Ice-modifier "**pick**" user can explicitly **select the file to source**:
+Using one other ice-modifier "**pick**" user can explicitly **select the file to source**:

 ``` zsh